We organise, promote or sponsor a number of free and paid for events, for the public and/or businesses, throughout the year eg: Dartford Festival.

 - correspondence with you and from you

-Some of the information that may be collected may be classified as special category personal data ie: if images reveal some other sensitive information over and above what can be discerned from a person’s physical appearance.
+Some of the information that may be collected may be classified as special categories of personal data (UK GDPR Article 9) ie: if images reveal some other sensitive information over and above what can be discerned from a person’s physical appearance.
 For example, the colour of someone’s face should not in itself be an indication of their ethnicity as this would have to be confirmed by means other than by examining the physical appearance of that person in a photograph.
 However, a photograph of an individual that shows a visible physical injury alluding to that person’s health, or which shows an item of clothing or a symbol worn by that person that could be used to reveal their ethnicity or ethnic origin, political opinions or religious or philosophical beliefs, could amount to being special category data.
 We have a Data Protection Policy that sets out how this information will be handled.

 Anonymisation - we may collect diversity information about your racial or ethnic origin; religion or similar beliefs.
 This personal information is converted ('anonymised') into statistical or aggregated data in such a way that ensures that you cannot be identified from it.
 Aggregated data cannot by definition, be linked back to you as an individual and may be used to conduct research and analysis, including the preparation of statistics for use in our reports.

 Reasons for processing - we may use your image/footage to promote the event, campaign or service initiative at which they were taken and for wider related promotion.
 For example, footage taken at the Dartford Festival may also be used to promote our broader festival programme or a photograph taken of children for a litter- picking campaign, may also be used to promote our broader clean and green service.

 Lawful bases1 - our lawful bases for processing your personal information are: